34j/vr180-convert/README.md

 \min_{R \in SO(3)} \sum_k \|R a_k - b_k\|^2
 $$

-See the [Documentation](https://vr180-convert.readthedocs.io/en/latest/math.html) for mathematical details.
+Please also refer to the [Documentation](https://vr180-convert.readthedocs.io/en/latest/math.html) for mathematical details.

 ### Anaglyph